 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Adobe has released a security hotfix for ColdFusion 10, 9.0.2, 9.0.1, and 9.0 for Windows, Macintosh, and UNIX.
-This hotfix addresses a vulnerability (CVE-2013-1389) that could allow a remote attacker to execute arbitrary code and a vulnerability (CVE-2013-3336) that could permit an unauthorized user to remotely retrieve files stored on the server.
-There are reports that this vulnerability is being exploited in the wild.
+Adobe has released a security hotfix for ColdFusion versions 10, 9.0.2, 9.0.1, and 9.0 for Windows, Macintosh and Linux to address multiple vulnerabilities.
+This hotfix addresses a reflected cross site scripting vulnerability (CVE-2013-5326) that could be exploited by a remote, authenticated user and a vulnerability (CVE-2013-5328) that could permit unauthorized remote read access.

-US-CERT recommends that users and administrators review Adobe Security Advisory APSA13-03 and Adobe Security Bulletin APSB13-13 and follow best-practice security policies to determine if their organization is affected and the appropriate response.
+US-CERT recommends users and administrators review Adobe Security Advisory APSB13-27 and follow best practice security policies to determine if their organization is affected and the appropriate response.